-XII.
-Probationary Period:
+XIII.
+Probationary Period

-The probationary period cannot exceed 25 percent of the length of the program or 1 year, whichever is shorter.
+The probationary period cannot exceed 25% of the term of the contract.
 There shall only be one probationary period for each Apprentice Contract, regardless of the number of employers with whom the apprentice works during that period.